 A simple way to look at an airdrop is similar to a 'free coke' coupon or other similar takeout food discount offer.
 It's something that is given away for free in order to promote uptake and get people through the door.

-The major difference being that usually what happens as part of an airdrop is that before releasing your new cryptocurrency into your fan's wallet address, they are required to complete a set of tasks to give your cryptocurrency more traction within the crypto community and help grow it's reach.
+The major difference is that usually what happens as part of an airdrop is that before releasing your new cryptocurrency into your fan's wallet address, they are required to complete a set of tasks to give your cryptocurrency more traction within the crypto community and help grow its reach.

 Some of the biggest cryptocurrency projects, in history, such as Bitcoin Cash and Stellar have used airdrops as part of their launch and marketing strategy.